lombardpress/lombardpress-schema/docs/critical.md

 A "correction that varies" is only possible in the `correction-addition` and `correction-substitution` cases.

-The guidelines above state a simple `correction-addition` should look as follows
+The guidelines above state that a simple `correction-addition` should look as follows:

 ```xml
 <app>